 Use my 7 step C-O-N-S-O-L-E method to bring your beloved pet comfort during these difficult weeks.

-Try to make your parrot as physically comfortable as possible.
+Try to make your bird as physically comfortable as possible.
 A molting bird may experience some problems with balance when feathers fall out.
 Also, missing some insulating feathers, your molting bird needs to stay warm and the household humidity should be kept at 30% or above.

 Keratin wrapped pin feathers are prickly so higher humidity will make the new pin feathers softer and more bearable.
 Keep your bird away from drafts, ceiling fans and air vents.
 You may wish to consider providing your parrot with a heated perch to offer warmth.